 Most cases of neck pain originate in some common areas:

-- Disc degeneration –between each vertebra, there are discs set in your spine that provide cushion for any movement.
+Between each vertebra, there are discs in your spine that provide cushion for any movement.
 These discs actually absorb much of the force that our body experiences during daily activity.
 If improper movement is repeated over time and the person lacks certain nutrients, the discs will begin to wear, and the center of the disc (the nucleus pulposis) can start to push through the outer fibrous rings.
 This can be the cause of excruciating pain as it irritates the nerve root.

-- Spinal misalignments – spinal misalignments, or subluxation, often result from injury or simple wear and tear.
+Spinal misalignments, or subluxation, often result from injury or simple wear and tear.
 If the vertebrae of your spine misalign, it can irritate the surrounding tissues which can cause muscle spasm, pain, and nerve compromise.

 While every possible kind of accident that could cause a trauma to the head is unavoidable, there are other reasons for neck pain that could reduce or even prevent it using natural methods.